Dozens of Little Canadas have contributed a significant but often ignored part of the character and history of New

 Between 1840 and 1930, about 900,000 French-speaking Canadians left Québec to work in New England’s factories, mills, potato fields and logging camps.
 The mythical figure Paul Bunyan was a Franco-American ( ‘Bunyan’ is similar to the Québécois phrase “bon yenne!“).

-By 1850, most Frano-Americans lived in Vermont, named from the French words vert mont, or green mountain.
+By 1850, most Franco-Americans lived in Vermont, named from the French words vert mont, or green mountain.
 The state’s most famous Franco-American export was the wildly popular singer and actor, Rudy Vallee, born in Island Pond.
 Even today, 26 percent of the residents of Canaan, Vt., speak French.

 By 1860, another 18,000 Canadian immigrants moved to New Hampshire, Massachusetts and Rhode Island.
 This time, the economic boom after the Civil War attracted waves of French Canadians.
-They came to the huge textile mills in Lewiston, Maine, in Woonsocket, R.I., in Berlin and Manchester, N.H., and in Lowell, Worcester, Holyoke and Fall River, Mass.
+They came to the huge textile mills in Lewiston, Maine, in Woonsocket, R.I., in Berlin and Manchester, N.H., and in Lowell, Worcester, Holyoke, New Bedford and Fall River, Mass.
 They were the only major ethnic group to arrive in the United States by train.

 By 1875, Quebec started luring its young people back by offering them free land.
 As many as half returned.
 They were called Canucks and resented by the Irish, who had arrived earlier and viewed them as interlopers willing to work for lower wages and take their mill jobs, tedious though they might be.